VladVA: Discriminative Fine-tuning of LVLMs: Method

 \subsection{LVLMs as zero-shot discriminative models}

 ~ LVLMs consist of an LLM $\Phi_t$, a vision encoder $\Phi_v$, and a module $g$ that projects the vision features into the LLM's textual space.
-Once fine-tuned, such models can produce a textual answer $\mathbf{x}_a = \Phi_t(g(\Phi_v(\mathbf{x_v})),\mathbf{x}_q)$ when presented with an input image $\mathbf{x}_{v}$ and a text query (or prompt) $\mathbf{x}_{q}$.
+Once fine-tuned, such models can produce a textual answer $\mathbf{x}_a = \Phi_t(g(\Phi_v(\mathbf{x}_v)),\mathbf{x}_q)$ when presented with an input image $\mathbf{x}_{v}$ and a text query (or prompt) $\mathbf{x}_{q}$.

 Despite being solely trained with an autoregressive next-token prediction loss on limited amounts of data ($<5$M), such models can act as multi-modal discriminative models in a zero-shot manner~\cite{jiang2024e5}.
-To elicit this capability, the image embedding $\mathbf{f}_{v}=\Phi_t(g(\Phi_v(\mathbf{x_v}),\mathbf{x}_p)[eos]$ is obtained by passing the image alongside a handcrafted prompt $\mathbf{x}_p$ through the LVLM and taking the last token, prior to any generation, as the reference feature.
-Analogously, the text embedding $\mathbf{f}_{t}=\Phi_t(\mathbf{x}_p,\mathbf{x}_q)[eos]$ is produced by passing the handcrafted prompt $\mathbf{x}_p$ and input $\mathbf{x}_q$ query through the LLM of the LVLM and taking again the features of the last token, prior to any autoregressive step.
-We will refer to these particular tokens as ``summary tokens''.
-Note that, typically, the respective handcrafted prompts for the image and text modalities are different.
-Finally, the similarity between an image and a given text can be computed by taking the cosine similarity between the two: $s = \texttt{cos\_sim}(\mathbf{f}_v, \mathbf{f}_t)$.
+To elicit this capability, the image embedding $\mathbf{f}_{v}=\Phi_t(g(\Phi_v(\mathbf{x}_v),\mathbf{x}^v_p))[eos]$ is obtained by passing the image alongside a handcrafted image prompt $\mathbf{x}^v_p$ (e.g., ``in one word, describe the image'') through the LVLM and taking the output representation of the last token.
+Analogously, the text embedding $\mathbf{f}_{t}=\Phi_t(\mathbf{x}^t_p,\mathbf{x}_q)[eos]$ is produced by passing the handcrafted text prompt $\mathbf{x}^t_p$ (e.g., ``in one word, describe the text'') and input query $\mathbf{x}_q$ through the LLM (of the LVLM) and taking again the output representation of the last token.
+We will refer to these particular tokens as ``summary tokens'' (summarizing image and text information, respectively).
+Note that, typically, the respective handcrafted prompts for the image ($\mathbf{x}^v_p$) and text ($\mathbf{x}^t_p$) modalities are different.
+Finally, the similarity between an image and a text query can be computed by taking the cosine similarity between the two: $s = \texttt{cos\_sim}(\mathbf{f}_v, \mathbf{f}_t)$.

 \textbf{What makes a good prompt?} Zero-shot adaptation by prompting already provides decent results despite the task changing from generation to discrimination.
 To shed some light, herein, we study (a) what makes a good prompt and (b) how we can identify it.